wp-plugins/related-youtube-videos/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Not a real fix but in case no video can be found include the YouTube request URL into the error message.

 = 1.5.9 =
 * Workaround: In case curl is not install simply try loading calling the YouTube API, no matter if the (officially) required HTTPS wrapper is installed or not.